Chateau du Pin Gardens

 The French Government has classified Le Pin as a "Monument Historique".
 The Ministère de la Culture et de la Communication has awarded the "Des Jardins Remarquables" designation to Le Pin's gardens and grounds.

 The gardens are open to the public during weekend afternoons, holidays and by appointment from May 1 through October 15.

-The gardens of Le Pin host two annual Fête des Plantes on the last weekend of May and September.
+The gardens of Le Pin host two annual Fête des Plantes on the last weekend of May and and the second weekend of October.
 Both Fetes are celebrations of the art and passion of plants and gardens.
-Over 5,000 people come each weekend to learn and enjoy the plants and wares of over 120 vendors.
+Up to 5,000 people come each weekend to learn and enjoy the plants and wares of over 120 vendors.

 For more information (in French): Le Pin Gardens facebook

 Jane de la Celle, Directeur des Jardins